tsivinsky/new-project-cli/README.md

 ## Version

-For see version of package, add -v or --version flag
+For see version of your package, add -v or --version flag

 ```
   new-project -v